BMW Z4 roadster - Interior & comfort

 Many will say, though, that while the Z4 scores well for quality, ease of use and interior features, it doesn't have that unique, tailor-made feeling that other sports cars do.
 That leads to it feeling a little unconvincing – as if it's not really a sports car at all.

 The Z4's standard equipment list looks rather more coupe than sports car, too.
 Two trim levels are offered; Sport and M Sport.
 Both look suitably aggressive on the outside, with 18-inch alloy wheels, LED lighting all round and gloss-black details.
 The M Sport has more pronounced contouring to the bumpers and side skirts, a three-section front air intake and a different design of alloys.

 Inside, both have sports seats in leather as standard, as well as ambient lighting for the dashboard and centre console edges, with colour and brightness adjustable via the infotainment system.
 The latter is BMW's latest LiveCockpit system, with sat nav and Bluetooth compatibility, and music from a 205 watt ten-speaker stereo.

-Early buyers could choose the Z4 M40i First Edition, which is even more lavishly equipped.
+Early buyers could choose the Z4 M40i First Edition, which was even more lavishly equipped.
 Finished in special Frozen Orange metallic paint with a contrasting anthracite roof, the First Edition boasts extra gloss exterior accents that include the mirror housings, and special bi-colour 19-inch alloy wheels.
 Adaptive LED headlamps are standard.
 Inside, the seats are electrically adjustable with a memory feature, there's a head-up display and an upgraded Harman Kardon stereo.